nchlswhttkr/website/content/resume.md

 ---

 > **Community** \
-> _Mentoring, Music, and Lawn Bowls_

 - Volunteer, student mentor and past committee for [WIRED](https://wired.org.au), supporting IT at Monash
-- Low brass musician, playing with orchestras and brass bands across Melbourne
+- Brass musician, playing with community bands and orchestras around Melbourne, and competing at a state and national level
 - Member and volunteer barman for Coatesville Bowling Club